Browse by Medical Category

 Research at Mass General

-The Sarcoma/Oncology Computational Biology Laboratory is under the direction of Dr. Dimitrios Spentzos, MD, M.MSc and works in close collaboration and synergy with the Sarcoma Molecular Biology Laboratory, directed by Dr. Francis Hornicek and Dr. Zhenfeng Duan.
-The laboratory also collaborates with a number of oncology, radiation oncology, and pathology investigators at the Center for Sarcoma and Connective Tissue Oncology and the MGH Cancer Center.
+The Sarcoma/Oncology Computational Biology Laboratory is under the direction of Dr. Dimitrios Spentzos, MD, M.MSc.
+The laboratory collaborates with a number of oncology, radiation oncology, and pathology investigators at the Center for Sarcoma and Connective Tissue Oncology and the Mass General Cancer Center.
 It also works closely with other Harvard Medical School research affiliates such as the Center for Cancer Computational Biology (directed by John Quackenbush, PhD) and many faculty collaborators at the Department of Biostatistics, at the Dana Farber Cancer Institute.

 The mission of the laboratory is to uncover the mechanisms of tumor behavior and understand how they show different responses to conventional and novel treatments, but studying genome-wide DNA, RNA, microRNA, and methylation profiles and determining their relationship with biologic and clinical outcomes.
 We utilize microarray and deep sequencing platforms and advanced biostatistical and computational analyses methods to detect biologic and clinical signal in highly dimensional and often noisy genomic data.
 Our studies aim to develop molecular patterns that can function as biomarkers to guide treatment strategies and can also be used as functional “read outs” of response to therapy.